lwinikor/SetSolver/README.md

 * not all cards specified in the file contain the same number of dimensions.
 (Eg. if one card is missing a dimension named "color", while others do specify this dimension, the entire input is considered invalid)
 * dimension or dimensionValues are empty strings
 * no dimensions or dimensionValues specified for a given card
-* no single card contains multiple entries for the same dimension
+* one or more individual cards contains multiple entries for the same dimension

 All dimensions and dimensionValues are case sensitive, so "color" and "Color" would be considered different dimensions.